 Attached to this report are the cumulative documents: student self survey and capstone site supervisor evaluation.
 Respondents to the student self survey of their skills and content mastery totaled 27 students.
-In a graduating class of 20 students as December 2015 and May 2016, 5 students are accepted to graduate school.
+In a graduating class of 10 students as December 2016 and May 2017, 6 students have been accepted to graduate school.